floriandulzky/ApiProv/README.md

 ApiProv is lightweight Api Gateway or something you can provide APIs with.

+* Authenticate / Authorize your APIs
-* provide APIs from different protocols
+* Provide APIs from different protocols
-* use as an api gateway for your microservices
+* Use as an api gateway for your microservices
-* use as loadBalancer for API-Request or/and for your microservices
+* Use as loadBalancer for API-Request or/and for your microservices

 ## Run ApiProv
 ...